fionnualabraun/DigitalHist/_posts/2024-09-17-welcome-to-jekyll.markdown

 bundle exec jekyll serve --livereload --port 4001
 ```

-Now I can access my updated site online by going to localhost:4001/DigitalHist/ (had to fix to put a space in the port number and the :
+Now I can access my updated site online by going to localhost:4001/DigitalHist/ (had to fix to put a space in the port number and the : which is good.